Up

 Locate your FirePoint application folder.
 By default it's located on the C: drive in the "Program Files" folder.
 This is an important step.
 Retitle the FirePoint folder adding the letters "OLD" in front of the folder's title.
 So if the original folder title is "Fire_PSV65" the new title will be "OLDFire_PSV65"; if the original folder title is "FirePoint2003" the new title will be "OLDFirePoint2003".
 You must rename the folder to make certain you do not overwrite your original software with the upgrade software you will be installing.

 Make sure you have your support password.
 Click on the download link below.
-Enter your password when requested.
-Download the installer inside the folder by double-clicking on the file and pressing the "Save" button.
+Enter "firepoint" as your username and your support password when requested.
+Download the single-user installer inside the folder by double-clicking on the file and pressing the "Save" button.
 Click the download window's Close Box (X) when you are ready to return to these instructions.

 Link to FTP Download

-6. Per instructions copy existing data files into the new FirePoint folder
+5. Copy existing data files into the new FirePoint V12 "Database" folder

 1. Open the "OLD" FirePoint folder.
 Click once on the Fire_PS.4dr file to select it.
 Under the folder's "Edit" menu (upper left) select "Copy".